 "You've heard this one," she laughs, "Lucky breaks happen when people come together, identify problems together, posit solutions together--and work like crazy to be ready for the opportunity that may come.
 It works for individuals.
 It works for communities. "

-"When Toyota announced the move of the corporate headquarters and a significant part of its manufacturing to the Dallas area, we were ready to support their transition to their new home.
+"When Toyota announced the move of the corporate headquarters and a significant part of its manufacturing to the Dallas area, to support their transition to their new home.
 We provided comprehensive information about community needs and resources.
 As a result, we've formed a partnership to launch their inaugural One Million Dollar Impact Grant in 2017.

 7. Embrace a larger purpose.